idescat/visual/readme.md

 Array.
 In [simple mode](#simple-mode) and [manual mode](#manual-mode), this is the *[width, height]* in pixels of the visualization container.

 #### callback
 Function.
 This function will be called after the chart has been drawn.
-The *this* keyword will point to an object with the following properties: "id" (the chart's id: string), "chart" (a boolean indicating whether the chart is drawable or not: if false, [VisualJS.chart](#visualjschart) would not be defined), "heading" (the text of the heading) and "legend" (an object with legend information when the chart type is "cmap").
+The *this* keyword will point to an object with the following properties: "id" (the chart's id: string), "chart" (a boolean indicating whether the chart is drawable or not: if false, [VisualJS.chart](#visualjschart) would not be defined), "heading" (the HTML of the heading) and "legend" (an object with legend information).

+The "legend" object is null unless the chart type is "cmap", [data](#data-6) includes a *val* property and [grouped](#grouped) is not specified.
+In this case, colors are automatically assigned to map areas.

+When "legend" is not null, it has three properties (three arrays of size two): "color", "text" and "symbol".
+The first element in each array exposes information about the lighter color and the second element about the darker one.
+The elements of the "color" array are objects with three properties (numbers): "r", "g" and "b" (RGB color).
+The elements of the "text" array are strings (value plus unit information the lighter/darker color has been assigned to).
+The elements of the "symbol" array are three possible strings: "<=", "==" or ">=" (the comparison operators associated with the "text" elements).
+See example [adv-05.html](https://github.com/idescat/visual/blob/master/test/adv-05.html).

+The *callback* property will be ignored if it is included in a visual object passed to [VisualJS.iframe](#visualjsiframe).

 Examples:  [adv-01.html](https://github.com/idescat/visual/blob/master/test/adv-01.html), [adv-02.html](https://github.com/idescat/visual/blob/master/test/adv-02.html), [adv-03.html](https://github.com/idescat/visual/blob/master/test/adv-03.html), [adv-05.html](https://github.com/idescat/visual/blob/master/test/adv-05.html).

-This property will be ignored if it is included in a visual object passed to [VisualJS.iframe](#visualjsiframe).

 #### show
 Boolean.
 This determines whether the chart should be shown.
 When *false*, all the necessary files will be included but the chart will not be inserted: you will need to use a callback function that executes [VisualJS.chart](#visualjschart) at some point.
 Default is *true*.